theiskaa/mdPdf/README.md

-# mdPdf
+# mdp
-mdPdf is a versatile command-line tool and library designed to convert Markdown content into pre-styled PDF documents.
+mdp is a versatile command-line tool and library designed to convert Markdown content into pre-styled PDF documents.
 It supports reading Markdown from a file or directly from a string, offering flexibility for both users and developers.

 This project includes both a binary and a library:
 - **Binary (cli)**: A command-line interface that uses the core library to provide an easy way to convert Markdown to PDF.